 BCC is a framework that enables users to write python programs with eBPF programs embedded inside them.
 The framework is primarily targeted for use cases which involve application and system profiling/tracing where an eBPF program is used to collect statistics or generate events and a counterpart in user space collects the data and displays it in a human readable form.
 Running the python program will generate the eBPF bytecode and load it into the kernel.

-bpftrace is a high-level tracing language for Linux eBPF and available in recent Linux kernels (4.x). bpftrace uses LLVM as a backend to compile scripts to eBPF bytecode and makes use of BCC for interacting with the Linux eBPF subsystem as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), and tracepoints.
-The bpftrace language is inspired by awk, C and predecessor tracers such as DTrace and SystemTap.
+bpftrace is a high-level tracing language for Linux eBPF and available in semi-recent Linux kernels (4.x). bpftrace uses LLVM as a backend to compile scripts to eBPF bytecode and makes use of BCC for interacting with the Linux eBPF subsystem as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), and tracepoints.
+The bpftrace language is inspired by awk, C, and predecessor tracers such as DTrace and SystemTap.

 The eBPF Go library provides a generic eBPF library that decouples the process of getting to the eBPF bytecode and the loading and management of eBPF programs. eBPF programs are typically created by writing a higher level language and then use the clang/LLVM compiler to compile to eBPF bytecode.

-The libbpf library is a C/C++-based generic eBPF library which helps to decouple the loading of eBPF object files generated from the clang/LLVM compiler into the kernel and generally abstracts interaction with the BPF system call by providing easy to use library APIs for applications.
+The libbpf library is a C/C++-based generic eBPF library which helps the loading of eBPF object files generated from the clang/LLVM compiler into the kernel and generally abstracts interaction with the BPF system call by providing easy to use library APIs for applications.

 If you would like to learn more about eBPF, continue reading using the following additional materials: